1. Introduction

 1.7 Employees with less than 26 weeks continuous service

-If the employee is not eligible for Brookes’ Occupational Adoption/Surrogacy Pay or Statutory Adoption/Surrogacy Pay, they may receive support from their local council instead.
+If the employee is not eligible for Oxford Brookes’ Occupational Adoption/Surrogacy Pay or Statutory Adoption/Surrogacy Pay, they may receive support from their local council instead.
 Payroll will issue the employee with an SMP1 explaining why they are unable to get Statutory Adoption Pay.
 The employee may wish to contact HR or payroll for further help and advice.

 2. Before the adoption